 The Basic CBD Oil Dosage Guidelines:

-Start with a low dose, around 5 to 10 milligrams.
+With any CBD product, starting with a low dose, around 5 to 10 milligrams is always best.

 You can divide these doses during the day.
 Remember that CBD oil works best by building up over time.

-Keep a journal and monitor your mood, cravings, sleep quality, and check for other medications interactions.
+Keep a journal, monitor your mood, cravings, and sleep quality, and check for other medication interactions.

-Compare your chronic pain before commencing with the treatment against the pain during.
+Compare your chronic pain before commencing with the treatment with CBD products against the pain during treatment.

 There are some drug interactions that your doctor may want to discuss with you before you start CBD therapy.